goirijo/reef/_posts/2021-08-31-first-post.md

 | ![](/reef/images/PXL_20211003_235813325.jpg){:width="100%"} |

-I bought a used Red Sea Reefer 170 from a guy on Facebook marketplace.
+I bought a used Red Sea Reefer 170 from a really cool guy on Facebook marketplace.
 The deal included pretty much every component needed for the tank:
 * Red Sea Reefer 170
 * Protein skimmer